PaNOSC-ViNYL/ase/doc/ase/phasediagram/phasediagram.rst

 .. autofunction:: solvated

-We add two solids and one more disolved molecule to the references and create a :class:`Pourbaix` object:
+We add two solids and one more dissolved molecule to the references and create a :class:`Pourbaix` object:

 >>> refs += [('Zn', 0.0), ('ZnO', -3.323), ('ZnO2(aq)', -2.921)]